twilkinson3421/next-loc/README.md

 An array of paths for which the middleware will return an unmodified response.
 This is useful for ignoring static files which should not differ based on locale, such as `/favicon.ico`.
 Middleware execution can be prevented via the `config` object within `middleware.ts`, as referenced by the [Next.js docs](https://nextjs.org/docs/app/building-your-application/routing/middleware#matching-paths).
 Paths in `ignoreMiddleware` will **NOT** prevent middleware from being executed.

+**`suppress`**

+Allows you to suppress certain errors.

+- `missingDictionary`: If `true`, no errors will be shown when a dictionary is missing.
+If an _array containing locales_ is provided, only errors for those locales will be suppressed.
+- `localeSatisfiesPattern`: If `true`, no errors will be shown when a locale does not satisfy the `localePattern` specified in the `config.ts` file.
+- `defaultLocaleIsSupported`: If `true`, no error will be shown when the default locale is not included as a supported locale.

 ## Inheritance & Global Dictionaries

 ### Inheritance